bjornarprytz/inf3201-assignment-3/tutorials/README.md

   - deadlocks
   - livelocks

-Some of this will be touched upon in the lectures, but mainly to brush up on it or to dive a little deeper into it.
+Some of this will be touched upon in the lectures, but mainly to brush up on it before we dive deeper into some aspect of it.
 The assumed background level for this is roughly similar to working knowledge from taking an Operating Systems course.

 We will mainly use Linux in the course, so you should look into tutorials for writing multithreaded programs on Linux.